NeoGranular/lanyon/_posts/2016-08-24-martial-god-chapter-01-36.md

 The people below immediately began to whisper around, all of which was centred around Xu Yucai.
 Everybody was admiringly looking at Xu Yucai who seemed like a god on the stage.

 If their identity were not far apart, perhaps the people would be jealous.
-However, the identity of the Xu family’s second young master was that of the top in Tai Cang county.
+However, the identity of the Xu family’s second young master was at the very top in Tai Cang county.
 As far as these ordinary people were concerned, the latter was a legendary character that they could only admire.
 Therefore, they just simply couldn’t be envious.

 He Yiming suddenly had a bad premonition.
 He tugged his elder brother and softly said: